simplecontainer/dashboard-oss/README.md

 # Simplecontainer Dashboard

-The **Simplecontainer Dashboard** is a lightweight web UI for managing Simplecontainer nodes.
-It connects directly to the control-plane API and offers a visual interface for inspecting and interacting with system resources.
+The **dashboard** is a lightweight web UI for managing Simplecontainer nodes and containers.
+It connects directly to the control-plane API and offers a visual interface for inspecting and interacting with nodes and containers.

 > ⚠️ **Note:** The dashboard provides essential capabilities for visualization and management.
 For complete control over resources, use the CLI tool: `smrctl`.